^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Specific prophylaxis of typhoid fever
+Specific prevention of typhoid fever

-Nonspecific prophylaxis of typhoid fever
+Non-specific prophylaxis of typhoid fever

 You are reporting a typo in the following text: